Grow Your Own Living Light: A Guide to Cultivating PyroDinos

-PyroDinos are a marine dinoflagellate named Pyrocystis fusiformis.
-They are plant-like plankton or phytoplankton.
-PyroDinos are phototrophic (use sunlight as their main energy source) and can also be classified as single-cell microalgae or simply ‘algae’.
-Our PyroDinos are grown under LED lights and filtered sunlight on our Algae Farm in San Diego California.
-One PyroDino cell was isolated off the coast of San Diego in 2009 and from this single cell, all our PyroDinos have been grown.
+PyroDinos are a marine phytoplankton named Pyrocystis fusiformis.
+They are plant-like plankton or microaglae.
+PyroDinos are phototrophic (use sunlight as their primary energy source) and can also be classified as single-cell microalgae or simply 'algae.'
+Our PyroDinos are grown under LED lights and filtered sunlight on our Algae Farm in San Diego, California.
+One PyroDino cell was isolated off the coast of San Diego in 2009; from this single cell, all our PyroDinos were grown.

 PyroDinos can be added to a saltwater aquarium or a reef system.
 They are non-toxic phytoplankton and will be snacks for most aquarium inhabitants.
 They may also be removed by mechanical filtration.

 Growing PyroDino dinoflagellates is a lot like taking care of a houseplant.
-After all, dinoflagellates cells are classified as plant-like cells.
-Dinoflagellates can be grown in most any clean clear container, with an emphasis on Clean.
+After all, dinoflagellate cells are classified as plant-like cells.
+Dinoflagellates can be grown in almost any clean, clear container, emphasizing clean.

 CONTAINERS

-Most household water bottles, glass jars (mason), flasks and some vases can be used.
+Most household water bottles, glass jars (mason), flasks, and vases can be used.
 Here are the simple requirements:

-1) The container is clean and free from soap, detergents and contaminates.
+1) The container is clean and free from soap, detergents and contaminants.

-2) The container has a lid or some loose cover that prevents contamination and significant evaporation.
+2) The container has a lid or loose cover that prevents contamination and significant evaporation.

-3) The container is clear and allows a good amount of light to penetrate the container.
+3) The container is transparent and allows a good amount of light to penetrate the container.

 Low and wide containers work better than narrow and tall containers.
-A large surface to volume ratio is preferred by PyroDinos.
-A container like a Flask is ideal, wide surface area and narrow opening
+PyroDinos prefers a large surface-to-volume ratio.
+A container like a Flask is ideal, with a wide surface area and narrow opening.

-Cleaning: To clean a container use a small amount of household dish soap and rinse thoroughly.
-Bleach can be diluted to 1/50 solution with tap water for effective decontamination.
-A wash with dish soap followed by filling the container with a diluted bleach solution is optimal.
-Again- rinse thoroughly.
-Do not use full strength bleach.
+Cleaning: To clean a container, use a small amount of household dish soap and rinse thoroughly.
+For effective decontamination, bleach can be diluted to a 1/50 solution with tap water.
+An optimal wash with dish soap followed by filling the container with a diluted bleach solution is recommended.
+Again, rinse thoroughly.
+Do not use full-strength bleach.
 Rinsing the container with a small amount of DinoNutrients is recommended before pouring your dino culture into the container.

-For containers made entirely of glass, an oven can be used to sterilize the container.
-About 30 minutes at 400F should get the job done.
+For containers made entirely of glass, an oven can sterilize them.
+About 30 minutes at 400F should do the job.

-A water bottle that has been poured out (into a glass or other container) should be clean enough to start a new dino culture.
-As long as no one has directly drank out of the container.
-Again – best to rinse the bottle with a small amount of DinoNutrients before populating.
+A water bottle that has been poured out (into a glass or other container) should be clean enough to start a new PyroDino culture, as long as no one has directly drank out of the container.
+Again, it's best to rinse the bottle with a small amount of DinoNutrients before populating.

-Cover: A lid or cover that allows some air-exchange but protects from dust and debris should work fine.
-Sealed containers will work as long as the container is opened once every week or two weeks for air exchange.
+Cover: A lid or cover that allows some air exchange but protects from dust and debris should work fine.
+Sealed containers will work as long as they are opened once every week or two for air exchange.

 Clear: Most bottles and jars that are not heavily tinted should be adequate for growing PyroDinos.
 Clean clear plastic bags (like freezer bags) can be also be used.